JerryCui/Subtytle/README.md

 Try this app.

-It is under preparetion to release in the Play store.
+It is published in Google Play Store.